Welcome to Scotland's Environmental Film Festival

 More Than Movies.
 A Movement.

-LandxSea is Scotland’s leading movement for films and discussions that spark green ideas and actions.
+LandxSea is Scotland’s leading platform for films and discussions that spark green ideas and actions.

-Every September, the LandxSea Film Festival transforms Montrose into a hub for bold environmental storytelling.
-Our 3rd annual edition takes place 12–14 September 2025 at the Montrose Playhouse - a community-owned, state-of-the-art cinema in the Angus region of northeast Scotland.
-The 2025 programme will be announced, and tickets available, in early August.
+Each September, the LandxSea Film Festival transforms Montrose into a hub for bold environmental storytelling.
+Our 3rd annual edition took place 12–14 September 2025 at the Montrose Playhouse — a community-owned, state-of-the-art cinema on Scotland's northeast coast.

 Thank You to Our Festival Partners